tychonievich/coa1-fall2018/markdown/lab05-debugger.md

 1. Log into NX and open a terminal
 2. Enable clang-llvm with `module enable clang-llvm`
+2. Enable the ghex hex editor with `module enable ghex`
 3. Invoke with `lldb program_to_debug`

 The following sections describe the important types of things you can do with `lldb`,